Departement-Of-Ai-Ds-NKOCET/Year-2024-25/README.md

 # Year-2024-25

-Welcome to the **Department of AI and DS, NKOCET** projects repository for the academic year **2024-25**.
+Welcome to the **Department of AI and DS, N. K. Orchid College of Engineering & Technology**  projects repository for the academic year **2024-25**.
 This repository showcases an array of student and faculty projects aimed at addressing real-world challenges using cutting-edge technologies.
+For more information about the college, visit [www.orchidengg.ac.in](https://www.orchidengg.ac.in/).

 ---